|Maggid ben Yoseif / Jerusalem Torah Voice in Exile|

 The prophet Isaiah expressed the same sentiment 28 centuries ago:

 We advocated Albrights approach in 1991 the week of the Madrid Peace Conference, which initiated unilateral negotiations between the Israeli government and Palestinian leaders.
-In a column for the Religion Page of The Jerusalem Post entitled, The Speech Nobody Heard, we quoted the Torah portions, Chayei Sarah (the life of Sarah) and Toldot (offspring), which were read in Orthodox synagogues around the world as the Madrid negotiations commenced and ended.
+In a column for the Religion Page of The Jerusalem Post entitled, The Speech Nobody Heard in Madrid, we quoted the Torah portions, Chayei Sarah (the life of Sarah) and Toldot (offspring), which were read in Orthodox synagogues around the world as the Madrid negotiations commenced and ended.

 An exegesis (analysis of the Hebrew text in historical-grammatical context) of Genesis 23 within Chayei Sarah, describes the burial site Abraham purchased for an exorbitant amount to bury his wife, Sarah.
 Genesis 23:4 states the tomb was an achuzat kever.
 A kever is a tomb.
 But the verb, achaz from which achuzat is derived means to grasp or hold.
 The tomb of Sarah in Hebron later became the Tomb of the Patriarchs, where Abraham, Isaac and Jacob and their wives are buried.
 This tomb was the first bond or tie to the land of Canaan promised to Abraham and his progeny.
 It would draw him and his descendants and hold them to the land.